blindFS/blog-raw/_posts/2013-08-02-replace-deprecated-vim-plugins-with-modern-alternatives.md

 #### term with vim

-I don't use gvim much,So this one not necessary for me,but it's cool to have.
+I don't use gvim much,So this one is not necessary for me,but it's cool to have.
 Compared to 'conqueTerm','VimShell' is much faster,less buggy and better integrated with vim itself.
-For example,when you type `vim filename` inside 'VimShell' inside vim,it just open create another buffer.
+For example,when you type `vim filename` inside 'VimShell',it just open/create another buffer.
 And when you type `exit`,nothing else happens but current shell buffer closes.
-What's more, it use vim popup for shell complete.
+What's more,it uses vim popup for shell complete.

 **VimShell config**